jmb1993/rockpaperscissors/w06/d01/ASSIGNMENT/zoo_board.md

 ## Bonus

-0. Write tests to validate your code!
+0. Write tests to confirm your code's correctness!
 1. Give your fuzzy users avatars - allow them to input a link to a custom image.
 2. Add a public view page!
 Allow non-logged-in users to view any given animal's messages.
 After all, this is supposed to attract public attention!
 3. Make this site look *good*.
 Style it up using hand-rolled CSS and/or a framework.